-The 1 Day Ngamba Island chimpanzee tour takes you to the habitat of chimps on lake Victoria (Ngamba Island chimpanzee sanctuary) in order for you to spot the luckily rescued chimpanzees that found their everlasting love and safety on the beautiful Ngamba island.
+1 Day Ngamba Island chimpanzee tour takes you to the only chimpanzee sanctuary or Island (Ngamba Island chimpanzee sanctuary) situated on lake Victoria in order for you to spot and study about the luckily rescued chimpanzees that found their everlasting love and safety on the beautiful Ngamba island.
 On this island, chimpanzees form friendships with each other and as well as their human caregivers.

 Chimpanzees sometimes called Chimps are members of the Hominidae family which includes Gorillas, Humans, and Orangutans. it is said by scientists that Chimpanzees are the closest living relatives to Humans with 99% identical DNA between human beings and chimpanzees.
 The brain of a chimpanzee is less than one third the size of the human brain.

 The Ngamba Island Chimpanzee day tour starts off from your desired place of pick at exactly 7:00 am for the morning session and 11:00 am for the afternoon session.
 Meet up with our driver guide for a briefing and drive to Lake victoria.
 Once we get to Lake Victoria, we shall board a speed boat which will take us approximately 45 minutes of travel on water to land on the Ngamba Island.

 It is a worthwhile visit which gives you an opportunity to all those who have always wished to see how Lake Victoria looks like, as you travel along the water, you will meet many local fisher men with their local fishing tools.
 Along the way, you spot many different bird species on the lake like the cormorant birds, cattle egrets and many others.